 In this communication chain, the contractor has to document every change and conversation between the client and the different parties involved in the project.

-Be it the general contractor or any other project stakeholder, it is imperative to define roles and understand them clearly before initiating any projects.
+Be it the general contractor or any other project stakeholder, it is imperative to define roles and understand them clearly before initiating any projects in the field of construction.
 As the general contractor, loads of responsibilities are on the shoulder, which should be carefully related to project success.

 I hope this quick read was informative.
 Bulked with tones of responsibility? digiQC can oversee your quality management for the projects.
 This digital software-based solution is among the best practices that can be followed to ensure quality on construction sites.
 It also provides solutions for general contractors.

 Want to know more about the QC software?
 CLICK HERE to schedule a demo.